rock-core/rock-and-syskit/source/basics/day_to_day.html.md

 aup simulation/rock_gazebo
 ~~~

-To restrict the update to the package, excluding its dependencies, add `--deps=f`.
+To restrict the update to the package, excluding its dependencies, add `-n`.

-`--checkout-only` will not update already checked out packages, but
+`--checkout-only` will not update already checked out packages, but only check
-only check out not currently present in the system.
+out not currently present in the system.
+This is useful if you want to install
+new packages, but not modify the already-installed ones.

-`aup` without arguments is equivalent to `aup .`, i.e. update the package
+`aup` without arguments is equivalent to `aup .`: update the package
-located in the current directory
+located in the current directory.
+If called outside of a package, it means
+"update all packages under this directory". `aup` in the root of the workspace
+is therefore equivalent to `aup --all`.
 {: .callout .callout-info}

 In some situations, or if you're trying to keep track of all the changes that